khakhalin/notes/keywords/spark.md

 ## Dataframes

 Main object: Spark DataFrame, created with `spark.createDataFrame()`, from a list of `(key, value)` tuples (NOT a dict as for [[pandas]]!).
-Keys here correspond to columns.
+Keys correspond to columns.
 The schema for the data may be both implicit (derived from the data on dataframe creation), or explicit.

 One can also create a Spark df from a Pandas df, which is often the best approach in practice, especially for small dataframes, as the interface is such so much more reasonable.